 Contracts suck.
-The telco industry is built on long-term commitments, but locking yourself into one provider for 24 months always feels bad.
+Why would you give two or three years of your life to an NBN provider?.
 A lot can change in that time.
 Best unlimited NBN plans can flip.
 Evening speeds could get worse.
 A better deal might pop up.
 5G might become a viable alternative.
 Thankfully there are plenty of providers that offer contract-free plans so you can leave whenever you want.

 These plans are often your best bet when it comes to shopping around for a new provider.
 If you can leave whenever you want, for whatever reason, there’s very little risk involved.
 This is a big plus, especially if you’re not familiar with the telco you want to sign-up with.

 As such, we’re going to look at some of the cheapest contract-free unlimited NBN plans around.